JetBrains/marketplace-docs/topics/marketplace-general/intellij-plugin-recommendations.md

 ## Facet Type

-To support a Facet Type feature you should extend [FacetType](https://upsource.jetbrains.com/idea-ce/file/idea-ce-4f9b5f89b2a19ce700b1373a465c16b28ed8ad52/platform/lang-api/src/com/intellij/facet/FacetType.java), and pass `stringId` to its constructor.
+To support a Facet Type feature, you should extend [FacetType](https://upsource.jetbrains.com/idea-ce/file/idea-ce-4f9b5f89b2a19ce700b1373a465c16b28ed8ad52/platform/lang-api/src/com/intellij/facet/FacetType.java), and pass `stringId` to its constructor.
 The value of the `stringId` parameter will be analyzed by the `feature extractor`.

 A notification to install plugins that support the *jangaroo* Facet Type: